ab1567/AlynCoin/README.md

 Use `--dbpath <dir>` to specify a custom data directory or `--connect <ip>` to connect to an existing peer.
 If your node is reachable on a different external address, supply it with `--public <ip:port>` so peers can connect back.
+When running multiple nodes, always pass a stable `--public` address to avoid duplicate-connection loops.
 Example:
 ```bash
 ./build/alyncoin --public <ip:port> --connect <peer_ip>